 A tax on Britain's American colonies was introduced on March 22nd, 1765.

-America was always newsworthy in the eighteenth century, but, writes Wallace Brown, the emphasis was on exotic items, heroic or villainous.
+America was always newsworthy in the 18th century, but, writes Wallace Brown, the emphasis was on exotic items, heroic or villainous.

 Before and after his surrender at Saratoga, writes Aram Bakshian Jr., Burgoyne had a lively career as a commander in Europe, a politician and dramatist in London, and a figure on the social scene.